TheMrDenty/Portfolio-Site/README.md

 - uses useGlobalContext to bring in isModalOpen state and the closeModal function.
 - returns an aside with a class that uses jsx to check if isModalOpen and if true sets class to show.
 - returns a button that uses the Close modal function onClick.
-- returns a div that maps the sublinks data and returns an article that maps the links array that was destructured from sublinks onto anchors that surround the icon and label data that was destructured from links.
+- returns a div that maps the sublinks data and returns an article that maps the links array that was destructured from sublinks onto HashLinks that surround the p tag holding the icon and label data that was destructured from links.

 --Navbar--